Types of B2B & B2C business models

 In the process of the world economy and business development, various forms of interaction between their entities appeared.
 Most often, the term “business” means the interaction of the producer or seller of goods or services and its customers (consumers).
-What are the specific features of this business model and what the B2B model involves?
+What are the specific features of these business models and what B2B and B2C models involve?
 We collected the information for you to make it as clear as possible.
 So let’s take a look at it.

 B2B Model – How Businesses Profit from Each Other.

 B2B (or Business to Business) is a type of business in which both parties are legal entities or individual entrepreneurs.
 In other words, if your company is registered by the state and provides services or delivers goods only for legal entities (shops, factories, other entrepreneurs), then you work in the B2B market.

 The most significant task of B2B-business is to establish interaction between enterprises, to organize an efficient, fast and convenient exchange of info.
 Information channels are organized on the basis of the principles of high protection, this is appreciated by all partner companies.
 With the help of a well-established exchange of information, partners effectively coordinate actions and establish cooperation that is beneficial to all stakeholders.

 There are specific features in the B2B model:

 - the main decision is made not by one person, but by the decision-makers;

 - the decision is made on a rational basis;